freeCodeCamp/guide/pages/docs/certificates-guide/concatenating-strings-with-the-plus-equals-operator/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Concatenating Strings with the Plus Equals Operator"
+title: "Concatenating Strings with the Plus Equals Operator"
+parent: "certificates-guide"
 ---

 We can use the `+=` operator to concatenate a string onto the end of an existing string variable.
 This can be very helpful to break a long string over several lines.